Our team

 We are all connected by a passion for education.

 Hey, I’m Angelica!
-I grew up in Hong Kong, but I’m currently studying in the United States for university.
+I grew up in Hong Kong and now live in the US after moving there for college.
 In high school, I had the privilege to visit the Thai-Myanmar border, where we learned that the Mae Ra Moe Junior College was at risk of closing down.

 When we returned, my friends and I reflected on the stories we heard and stayed in touch with the students and teachers.
 Eventually, our restless energy manifested into the beginnings of Karing Frontiers!